simonsobs/PSpipe/project/README.rst

 planck
 =============
-This folder contains the (old) code used for the analysis of the Planck data
+This folder contains (old) code that can be used for the analysis of the Planck data

 actpol
 =============